I want to help you be the best that you can be, so let’s make way for fitness by pinpointing your exercise personality.

 Can you believe it’s almost the New Year?
+Again?
 Every December, I find myself commenting on how time seems to be moving too fast, especially as I look at my children who are growing taller and more independent each day.
 When you’re busy and active, I find that days and months start to blend together, and then all of a sudden you realize – ‘wow, it’s the holidays already!’
 Before you know it, the year is almost finished.

 The holiday season is often a time for reflection, looking at what has happened during the year, being thankful for the goals you have achieved or assessing how you can improve.
 January 1st can bring a sense of a new start, a clean slate, a chance to make a promise to drop bad habits and begin a new journey toward improvement.
 This week, I’m sharing my theories on how you can make your New Year’s resolution last more than a week.